-The CrowdStrike Falcon Threat Share integration v2 enables the sharing of malicious file hashes and domains between your Mimecast and CrowdStrike account.
+The CrowdStrike Falcon Threat Share integration v2 enables the sharing of malicious File Hashes and domains between your Mimecast and CrowdStrike accounts.
 Essentially, CrowdStrike Falcon provides an additional layer of security against malicious activity initiated by the front-line layer of the web.
 This guide describes how to integrate Mimecast with CrowdStrike Falcon.

 Overview